stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 The ledger exporter is a tool to export Stellar network transaction data to cloud storage in a way that is easy to access.

 ## Prerequisites
 This document assumes that you have installed and can run the ledger exporter, and that you have familiarity with its CLI and configuration.
-If not, please refer to the [Link to Admin Guide]
+If not, please refer to the [Installation Guide](./README.md)

 ## Goal
 The goal of the ledger exporter is to build an easy-to-use tool to export Stellar network ledger data to a configurable remote data store, such as cloud blob storage.